comma-style

 This rule has a string option:

-A way to determine the node types as defined by ESTree is to use AST Explorer with the espree parser.
+A way to determine the node types as defined by ESTree and @typescript-eslint/parser is to use AST Explorer with the espree parser or @typescript-eslint/parser.

 last